LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

 ---
 template: ComponentPage
-category: Forms
 title: Datepicker
+intro: The datepicker is the input field used when a date is the expected input.
+  It is designed so that the user can either choose the date from a calendar or enter it manually.
 description: The datepicker is the input field used when a date is the expected input.
 previewImage: /img/datepicker.svg
-intro: The datepicker is the input field used when a date is the expected input.
-  It is designed so that the user can either choose the date from a calendar or enter it manually.
-backgroundColor: "#fff"
+category: Forms
 tabs:
   - content: >-
       ## How to use